kvietcong/le-custom/GoodToKnow.md

 - You cannot partition nested partitions (Useful when splitting drive between Windows and Linux)
-  - Instead partition the lowermsot parent drive
+  - Instead partition the lowermost parent drive

 - Use `cfdisk` to partition rather than `fdisk`
   - cfdisk is a bit easier to use and understand (especially for noobs like me)